mullerpeter/databricks-grafana/README.md

 #### TODO:
 - [x] Full-text query editor
+- [x] Allow multiple metrics query
 - [ ] Add GROUP BY to query form
-- [ ] Allow multiple metrics query
 - [ ] Autocomplete
 - [ ] ...

 ### Signing

 The build plugin in the release section of this repo is signed for `localhost:3000`.
-If you want to use it on another domain, you either have build it without signing and add the plugin ID to the `allow_loading_unsigned_plugins` in the grafana config or sign it yourself according to the [Grafana Documentation](https://grafana.com/docs/grafana/latest/developers/plugins/sign-a-plugin/).
+If you want to use it on another domain, you either have build it without signing (or simply delete the `MANIFEST.txt`) and add the plugin ID to the `allow_loading_unsigned_plugins` in the grafana config or sign it yourself according to the [Grafana Documentation](https://grafana.com/docs/grafana/latest/developers/plugins/sign-a-plugin/).

 defaults.ini
 ```